Supercharged Toyota 86

 For consistency: Edelbrock

-In addition to that, it comes with a 3.25-inch 6 rib pulley, heat exchanger, and a water intercooler to improve reliability.
-The manufacturer is so confident about its reliability to offer a 3 years warranty if you purchase the kit.
+In addition to that, it comes with a 3.25-inch 6-rib pulley, heat exchanger, and a water intercooler to improve reliability.

 For flat torque curve: Sprintex

-One of the biggest flaws of a naturally aspirated Toyota GT86 is the torque dip.
+One of the biggest flaws of a naturally aspirated GT86 is the torque dip.
 However, this Sprintex unit can fix that problem.

-2 comments
+3 comments

 1. Hi folks have a Subaru BRZ 2018 model.
 I just want the smallest power upgrade.
 I use tight twisty undulating B roads, so the existing power in the wet is enough.
 But on open road to overtake a 2 liter turbo car is where I need extra power.
 I’m only looking for extra 15 to 20 bhp as I am on a budget and don’t want to change any of the characteristics except torque dip.
 Many many thanks!